Process and memory protections

 /dev/mem protection

-Some applications (Xorg) need direct access to the physical memory from user-space.
+Some applications (Xorg) need direct access to physical memory from user-space.
 The special file /dev/mem exists to provide this access.
-In the past, it was possible to view and change kernel memory from this file if an attacker had root access.
+In the past, an attacker with root access could view and change kernel memory from this file.
 The CONFIG_STRICT_DEVMEM kernel option was introduced to block non-device memory access (originally named CONFIG_NONPROMISC_DEVMEM).

 See test-kernel-security.py for regression tests.